zuozhenggh/learning-library/data-management-library/database/json/mongodb-api/provision/provision.md

     ![](./images/service-console-dev.png)

 3. Scroll down to the bottom of the Development page, and you should see a card titled Oracle Database API for MongoDB (if you don't, it's possible you didn't set up secure access to your database).
-There are two URLs listed, copy them both and save them in an editor somewhere for later use.
+There are two URLs listed, copy them both and save them in a text file somewhere for later use.

     ![](./images/mongo-urls.png)